What is a 95% Mortgage?

 This type of mortgage was quite common until the financial crisis of 2008.
 Since then, lenders have been more reserved in offering them but they are starting to become more common again now.

 The Government has also stepped in and launched the Help to Buy scheme to assist more people onto the property market.
 Read our full guide to Help to Buy for all the details on how this could benefit you.

 You can use our mortgage deposit calculator to work how long it will take you to save up the necessary funds or look at our Help to Buy calculator if you are interested in taking that route instead.

 Perhaps it’s obvious, but with this type of mortgage you only need a relatively small deposit, thus making buying a house a viable option for more first time buyers.

 With only a small deposit, 95% mortgages can be risky.
 If your house drops in value by more than 5% putting you could drop into negative equity.
 If this happens, your options become incredibly limited.

 It is important to have an understanding about all mortgage options before you make a decision.
 On the one hand, a 95% mortgage could offer you the lifeline you need to get onto the property ladder.
 But stop and think, ‘should I buy a home?’, the answer is not always yes!
-It is usually
+It is usually.